-Applications for new members should be made using the Membership application form Membership application form.
-Application forms should be sent to the EPS Administrator (email@example.com) by the annual deadline of 1st September.
-The completed documents should be sent by email (preferred) at firstname.lastname@example.org, or by post.
+Applications for new ordinary members should be made using the Membership Application Form.
+Application forms should be sent to the EPS Administrator by email (preferred) at email@example.com by one of the application deadlines, 1st March or 1st September.
+The completed documents can also be sent by post.

 In order to become a member of the EPS, you must:

-- have presented an oral presentation to a meeting of the Society*
+- Have presented an oral presentation and / or a research study poster to a meeting of the Society*.

-Once the applications are received, the EPS committee scrutinise applications and recommend eligible applicants for full membership.
+Once the applications are received, the EPS committee scrutinise applications and recommend eligible applicants for ordinary membership.
 Brief details of recommended candidates will be circulated to members of the society who may request further information.
-The list of eligible applicants will be put to the Annual General Meeting in January for approval.
+The list of eligible applicants will be put to the July Business Meeting, following the March deadline, and the Annual General Meeting in January, following the September deadline, for approval.

 Any candidate not selected as eligible by the Committee will be informed, advised whether he/she may be proposed for membership in a future year and, if so, subject to what conditions.

 By signing the nomination form for EPS Ordinary Membership, the proposer confirms that the applicant’s research is of a high quality and a good fit with experimental psychology, and that the applicant will be able to attend meetings reasonably often, so that they are well integrated with the EPS membership.